 Symptoms can last for up to 4 weeks in some cases.
 You can follow the stages of shingles to get an estimate of how far along in the process you are.

 The first stage is where you’ll start to notice the pain, tingling, and numbness that can get worse as the days progress.
-This can last for up to 2 weeks before the rash appears.
+The beginning stages of shingles can last for up to 2 weeks before the rash appears.

 As the rash progresses, you’ll go from seeing red blotches to fluid-filled blisters over the course of about 3 – 5 days.

 The virus is contagious from the time the rash comes up until it eventually scabs over.
-To prevent spreading it, you should avoid contact with women that have never had chickenpox or the chickenpox vaccine and are pregnant, premature or low birth weight infants, and people with weakened immune systems.
+To prevent spreading it, you should avoid contact with pregnant women that have never had chickenpox or the chickenpox vaccine, premature or low birth weight infants, and people with weakened immune systems.

 Over the next 7 – 10 days, the blisters will dry up and scab over, forming a kind of crust.
 Sometimes this can leave scarring behind after the rash heals.